 But throughout the New Testament, we see a war going on between the Jews and Gentiles.
 After all, it was the Jews who had God’s Law.
 They were the ones who were set apart from the days of Abraham, Isaac, and Jacob.
 And they were the ones who had been patiently waiting for their Messiah.
 So the idea that the Gentiles were now experiencing God’s salvation was too much for some of them to handle.

-“I have other sheep that are not of this sheep pen.
-I must bring them also.
-They too will listen to my voice, and there shall be one flock and one shepherd.” – John 10:16 (NIV)
+“I have other sheep, which are not of this fold; I must bring them also, and they will hear My voice; and they will become one flock with one shepherd.” – John 10:16

 The early church was strong.
 They endured persecution and spread the Gospel message to the entire known world.
 But the truth is that it was also a very confusing time for the church.
 They knew the Gospel message, but they were still figuring out what it meant to be “the church.”